-The most common type of joint infection is caused by N. gonorrhoeae, the sexually transmitted bacteria that cause gonorrhea; this is called a gonococcal joint infection.
+The most common type of joint infection is caused by Neisseria gonorrhoeae, the sexually transmitted bacteria that cause gonorrhea; this is called a gonococcal joint infection.
 Joint infection with other types of bacteria is called nongonococcal bacterial (septic) arthritis.
 Infection of an artificial joint is known as prosthetic joint infection.

 GONOCOCCAL JOINT INFECTION

 Gonococcal joint infection symptoms — A person who becomes infected with gonorrhea but does not receive early treatment can develop joint pain, especially in the wrist, fingers, ankles, and toes.
 (See "Patient information: Gonorrhea (Beyond the Basics)".)
 This is called disseminated gonococcal infection, or DGI.

 Symptoms can also include fever (temperature >100.4ºF or 38ºC), chills, and feeling ill.
 A skin rash can develop and may be mild (picture 1).

 In other people, the knees, wrists, and/or ankles become painful and swollen due to collections of pus inside the joint; this is called purulent arthritis.
 More than one joint may be affected at the same time.

 Gonococcal joint infection diagnosis — Your healthcare provider may use a syringe and needle to remove fluid from the joint to analyze it for signs of infection and bacteria.
 Blood tests and a test for gonorrhea are also usually recommended.